-- Instruct-ERIC (An Integrated Structural Biology Infrastructure for Europe) - Instruct-FI
+- Instruct-ERIC (An Integrated Structural Biology Infrastructure for Europe) - and Instruct-ERIC Centre Finland

 A typical feature of all BMS research infrastructures is their distributed structure into different operational sites in participating member states.
 The distributed nature of BMS infrastructures requires member states to organise their national nodes or centers to build a proper interface with the pan-European ESFRI projects.